Don Barger – Senior Regional Director - Southeast Regional Office

 Emily’s work at NPCA focuses on building momentum within local communities in conjunction with garnering congressional support in the southeast to ensure our National Parks become a national priority as we move toward celebrating the Centennial of America's National Parks in 2016.

-She studied biology at the University of North Carolina at Chapel Hill and the University of Tennessee in Knoxville.
-While at UT she studied genetics, and then earned a B.S. degree in Marketing.
-She now lives in North Knoxville with her two cats Ohtoo and Ilikai spending her free time camping, relaxing at the lake, or visiting local music and art galleries.
+She studied biology as a pre-Med student at the University of North Carolina, Chapel Hill and at the University of Tennessee in Knoxville, ultimately changing majors and earning a B.S. degree in Marketing.
+She lives in a 1930’s ‘work in progress’ bungalow in North Knoxville with her three cats and spends her free time gardening, camping, relaxing at the lake and taking in local music and art shows.

 Chris Watson joined NPCA’s staff in February of 2010.
 Chris was born and raised in north-central Ohio where he grew up camping with his family in and around the Mohican state forest.
 Chris received his bachelor’s degree in anthropology from Ohio State University, followed by a move to Georgia where he pursued a master’s degree in ecological anthropology and an eventual doctorate in geography at the University of Georgia (UGA).
 Prior to joining NPCA, Chris spent several years on the staff of the UGA Honors Interdisciplinary Field Program, leading undergraduate students on an exploration of the anthropology, ecology, and geology of the western National Parks.
 Afterwards, he worked as a research geographer at UGA’s Center for Remote Sensing and Mapping Science on a number of projects mapping the plant communities of the National Parks of the southeast.
 Chris lives with his wife, son, daughter, dog, and cat in Knoxville.
 He enjoys camping, hiking, and canoeing with his family.